 The second component of the award is recognized in the name of the award recipient and provides financial assistance to players of families in need within the Trails West Hockey Association.
 It is monetary assistance towards the registration fee for one season at TWHA and/or assistance for hockey equipment provided from Play-It-Again-Sports Westhills for one or more players with financial challenges.
 Recipients of this award component will be decided on a year-to-year basis.
 All TWHA families challenged with the cost of hockey can contact the TWHA Administrator to apply for this and other financial assistance opportunities.

 Nominations for this award can be submitted by Coaches and/or Managers for one player on their team.
 Please submit nominations by email to firstname.lastname@example.org , describing the reasons you think your nominee should be chosen for the award.
 Each nominee will receive a note of appreciation from the Knudtsen Family; therefore, each nomination must include the nominee’s mailing address, phone number and email address.

-The deadline for nominations is February 15.
-Once all nominees are received, the Knudtsen family will choose the Spirit Award recipient and present the award at the recipient’s year end team party.
+The deadline for nominations is February 21.
+Once all nominees are received, the Knudtsen family will choose the Spirit Award recipient and arrange with the recipient's team manager to present the award.

 The Spirit of Hockey as exemplified by Ken and Beryl Knudtsen